wuyilingwei/MyUserScript/userjs/UofT-idpz/README.md

 This script has been modified from the Schoology version to fit the idpz login system and the beautified overlay box.

-~~Damn, can't they write an automatic login?
-I log into the school's websites at least ten times a day.~~
+~~Damn, can't they set an automatic login?
+I need log into the school's websites at least ten times per day.~~